VVsmileyx/MetaGO/README.md

 - Description

-  Two folders named “single_logical_feature” and “single_numerical_feature”  or k folders named “single_logical_feature_x” and “single_numerical_feature_x”  (k is The number of pieces of every sliced tuple file and x=1,2,...,k) in the dictionary that the user assigned, every folder contain a number of filers named “part-xxx” and them saved the union matrix that after all filtering.
+  Two folders named “single_logical_feature” and “single_numerical_feature”  or k folders named “single_logical_feature_x” and “single_numerical_feature_x”  (x=1, 2, ..., k, k is The number you choosed in option '-P') in the dictionary that the user assigned, every folder contain a number of filers named “part-xxx” and them saved the union matrix that after all filtering.

 - Example:
 If you choose ‘ASS’ function to filter,the result will be like this: